Hearts of Gold Wellness Grant Awards

 2021 4th Quarter Grant Award

 In October 2021, Officer Jason Barton was organizing a fitness competition for the Tucson Police Department.
-The top 10 participants with the highest percentage body fat loss would win two months of meals from Stay Naked Kitchen discounted their meals by 50% and pledged to match Jason's cost of $1,000.
+The top 10 participants with the highest percentage body fat loss would win two months of meals from Stay Naked Kitchen who discounted their meals by 50% and pledged to match Jason's cost of $1,000.
 Jason submitted a grant request for that $1,000 and Hearts of Gold was proud to award the grant.
 Congratulations to Jason and the 10 finishers who worked so hard to meet their fitness goals!
 We hope these meals help keep you on track and motivate you to continue your fitness journey!

 2021 3rd Quarter Grant Award